Emergency Dentistry

 Whether you’re unable to eat or chipped a front tooth (making it too embarrassing to go out in public) you need an emergency dentist who can see you the same day when possible.

-Some of the most common emergencies involve sharp or broken teeth, gum swelling, pain and hypersensitivity.
+Some of the most common emergencies involve sharp or broken teeth, gum swelling, pain, hypersensitivity and lost dental crowns or veneers.
 They also frequently include soft tissue lesions such as ulcers under a denture, bitten lip or other traumatic injuries.
+While a broken denture may not hurt, it is considered an emergency when it impacts function or aesthetics too.

 Same-Day Treatment

 Is it possible to receive treatment on the day?
 Typically, yes, unless you want to wait to see a specific dentist.
 Otherwise, we can accommodate you as soon as possible.
-If it’s outside of our normal business hours we also have a relationship with an on-call dental centre to help you avoid delays in treatment.
+If it is outside of business hours we recommend our patients contact one of the late night or weekend clinics that are open, who will provide pain relief and then refer you back to us to continue your care.

 Typically any same-day treatment will be to alleviate pain or discomfort.
 It may be an interim therapy such as a temporary filling or pain reliever to tide you over until we can have you back for a permanent treatment (such as a crown or root canal).
 Sometimes antibiotics can also be useful, particularly if swelling or infection are involved.